jonathanolson/slither/notes/patterns.md

 # Patterns

 - TODO
+  - Allow a 2-edge single-vertex (+ exit) pattern, for our 2-black-edge red-exit case
+  - Debug the vertex rule matching
+  -
   - How do we map "exit edges" to multiple things?
     - The isomorphism of an embedding... won't store that?
 We'll need to extract it out
     - !!
 Have an "Embedding" type?
 (Could contain an isomorphism?)